Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 **Challenge**

-Style the circle in it's hovered state.
+Style the circle in its hovered state.
 Currently you just set the stroke.
 You could also change the fill, or the radius, or anything else you can think of.

 **Challenge**